Our Philosophy

 EY@PP is a place where:

-• children feel happy, safe and nurtured, surrounded by warm & responsive relationships;
+children feel happy, safe, nurtured, and surrounded by warm, responsive relationships

-• families feel welcome and supported, and
+families feel welcome and supported

 Our Vision is for strong and cohesive community in which children are central and families are supported.